-- What type of correlation (trend) is this?
-There is no correlation (trend) - Knowing we did not draw a trendline, about how many revolutions would you expect students to make on the second attempt if they made 13 revolutions on their 1st attempt?
+- (After drawing a trendline for scatterplot B) Consider the points that would fall on or near the trendline we drew.
+As the number of revolutions made on the 1st attempt increases, what happens to the corresponding number of revolutions made on the 2nd attempt?
+They increase. - What type of correlation(trend) is this?
+A positive correlation(trend). - Based on this trendline, about how many revolutions would you expect students to make on their second attempt if they made 13 revolutions on their 1st attempt?
 What about if they had made 30 revolutions?
 50 revolutions?